jerostax/Node-React_Emaily_App/README.md

 ### 2.1 - PORT listening in index.js

+- config the PORT like so :

 ```js
 const PORT = process.env.PORT || 5000;
 app.listen(PORT);
 ```

 ### 2.2 - Specify Node and NPM version in package.json

+- in package.json right bellow "main" :

 ```js
  "engines": {